Siege of Blair Castle: Background

-The siege
+Siege

 On the morning of 17 March, all of the detached outposts surrounding the castle were taken by surprise and captured by the Jacobites, and the government soldiers of the outposts were made prisoners.
 The rebel Jacobites then proceeded to fire at the castle from close range.
 The government garrison, now reduced to about 270, was ordered to different parts of the castle with orders not to fire unless they were attacked.

 In the afternoon of the 17th, Lord George Murray and Ewen MacPherson of Cluny (chief of Clan Macpherson) had by this time set up their headquarters at the village of Blair, which is about a quarter of a mile to the southeast of the castle.
 They sent a summons to the castle requiring Andrew Agnew to surrender the castle, garrison, military stores, and provisions into the hands of Lord George Murray.
 The terms of surrender were refused by Agnew.

 On 19 March, Agnew sent out a man on horse in an attempt to reach the Earl of Crawford, who was the general officer commanding some British cavalry and Hessian troops, supposedly at Perth or Dunkeld.
 However, this was assumed to have failed when a short time later a Jacobite was seen on the horse that the messenger had been sent out on.

 On 1 April, news reached the garrison that Lord George Murray and his men had left Blair.
 This is believed to have been because Murray had received an order to join the forces of the Young Pretender Charles Edward Stuart near Inverness.

 On 2 April, George Lindsay-Crawford, 21st Earl of Crawford, arrived with cavalry to relieve the garrison.
 It turned out that the man sent out by Agnew had fallen from his horse when being fired at by the Jacobites.
 The messenger escaped on foot and was able to make contact with Crawford.
 Agnew's men had been close to starvation when the siege was lifted.